-Exchanging Election Ideas, What Can the US Learn from Brazil
+Exchanging Election Ideas: What the US Can Learn from Brazil

 Brazil’s new president, Luiz Inacio Lula da Silva(right) shakes hands with the Senate President on his first day in office on Jan.
 1. (AP Photo/Eraldo Peres)